nathanael-b/SPAN/README.md

 # SPAN

 ## What is SPAN?
-SPAN is the *Standardized Positional and Application Notation*, developed to standardize the way job applicants provide information to the Applicant Tracking System.
+SPAN is the *Standard Personnel Application Notation*, developed to standardize the way job applicants provide information to the Applicant Tracking System.
+Visit the [Project Webpage](https://www.spanhr.org)

 ## SPAN Version 1.0
 SPAN Version 1.0 is the foundational basis for utlizing SPAN to import resumes.